Last Updated on May 20, 2025 by

 Step -1 :

-According to research, introducing your infant to more vegetable flavors instead of sweet ones will help mold their tastes and instill a lifelong appreciation of green veggies.
+During introduction of complementary food, we should focus our infant to more vegetable flavors instead of sweet types which may help to mold their tastes and instill a lifelong appreciation of green veggies.
 Even though kids have a natural preference for sweet foods, exposing them to single-vegetable, basic flavors now can help them develop a liking for these foods later in life.
 In the first step, don’t forget to start with one vegetable and then go on to other single veggies.

 Cleanliness is the most important :

 Bacteria and germs won’t be present in infant meals if the kitchen is kept clean.
-Here are some pointers for maintaining a clean kitchen.
+Here is few tips to keep our kitchen clean.

 Fruit Puree: just after two to three weeks of consuming just vegetable puree.
 The third week following the introduction of supplemental meals